-In this “Know Your Pho” module of The Language of Reading & Spelling webinar series (which also serves as the introduction to our upcoming Phonological Awareness Training & Practice for Educators webinar series), you’ll take a pre-test to determine what we’re calling your PAQ – Phonological Awareness Quotient.
+In this “Know Your Pho” module of The Language of Reading & Spelling webinar series, you’ll take a pre-test to determine what we’re calling your PAQ – Phonological Awareness Quotient.
 It includes questions like the ones that follow; only you will know how you scored.

 What’s My PAQ?

 What’s the difference between phonological awareness and phonemic awareness?
 Do phonemic and phonetic mean the same thing?
 What are the different types of phonological awareness skills and the recommended sequence of instruction?
 How many phonemes in each of these words: Though, Car, Catch, Short, Squirrel?
 Why do my ELL students struggle with learning English phonics and how can I help?

 How do you think you did?
 Register for The Language of Reading & Spelling – Part 2 (Know Your Pho) webinar and you’ll receive the full pre-test.
 During the webinar, you’ll receive answers, additional examples, and practice and you’ll be inspired with ideas and activities you can use with your students.
 At the end of the webinar you’ll have the chance to take a post-test to self-assess your growth in PAQ.
 This course will provide you with a deeper understanding of the language structure of words, access to free on-line resources to help more effectively implement word study instruction, and a new-found level of confidence in your ability to deliver structured literacy instruction to your students.